Skip to Content

 Difficulty: Easy

 This next section of the Raad Ny Foillan is especially picturesque.
-From winding footpaths and clifftop views to magical woodland walks, you’ll encounter a variety of terrains in just a short space of time.
+From winding footpaths with clifftop views to magical woodland walks, you encounter a variety of terrains in a short space of time.

-At around the 1.5-mile point, a narrow footpath leads you down towards the enchanting Glen Maye.
+Around the 1.5-mile point, a footpath leads you down towards Glen Maye.
 If you can, I would spend some time here discovering the majestic waterfalls and rivers before continuing along the route.

 From this point, it’s all undulating clifftop footpaths and mesmerising sea views that stretch as far as the eye can see.
 Eventually, you’ll reach Peel Hill, which descends into Peel while providing jaw-dropping vistas of the Peel Castle ruins and Fenella Beach along the way.